voxpupuli/puppet-puppetboard/README.md

 Contact
 -------

-Much of this is taken from Hunter Haugen's puppetboard-vagrant repo
+Much of the early stuff was taken from Hunter Haugen's puppetboard-vagrant repo

+#puppetboard on freenode

 krum.spencer@gmail.com